chenhaot/chenhaot.github.io/content/_index.md

 <u>News</u>:

+* I moved my website to be hosted on Github recently due to a server issue.
+Some old files are not recovered yet.
+If you need them, send me an email and I will let you know when they are back.
 * New blog: [The Mirage of Autonomous AI Scientists](https://cichicago.substack.com/p/the-mirage-of-autonomous-ai-scientists).
 * I am co-organizing an online seminar on [AI & Scientific Discovery](https://ai-scientific-discovery.github.io/).
 Check it out!
 * We have developed a communication game called [HR Simulator&#8482;](https://hrsimulator.communicationgames.ai/).
 See if you can handle office drama better than LLMs!